NathanBick/neural-net-py/README.md

 # Code samples for "Neural Networks and Deep Learning"

+### NOTE:
+I have cloned and set up my own origin repo for this code.
+The original repo is now "upstream"

 This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).